Planting a Multi-Purpose Herb Garden in Denver

 - Lavender – speaking of herbal tea, why not add a little lavender to that lemon tea you have brewing.
 Plus, lavender provides a beautiful splash of purple (lavender?) to your garden, porch or window sill.
 The sweet scent of lavender will soothe and calm your soul, but it will drive the mosquitoes crazy.

-- Peppermint – peppermint is great in teas, cocktails, ice water, lemonade, desserts and fruit salads.
+- Peppermint – peppermint is great for teas, cocktails, ice water, lemonade, desserts and fruit salads.
 Again, what is delicious to us is disgusting to mosquitoes and other bugs.
 They do NOT like the taste or the smell.
-And should a blood sucking bug fight the awful small of peppermint and buzz in for a bite to eat, a fresh mint leaf will soothe the itch and the sting!
+And should a blood-sucking bug fight the awful smell (to them) of peppermint and buzz in for a bite to eat, a fresh mint leaf will soothe the itch and the sting!
 Peppermint is quite literally a wonder-herb.

 - Basil – yes, basil!
 Basil is like the savory cousin to peppermint.
 It goes great in almost any meal, even uncooked in a fresh salad, and I bet you can make a great basil martini if you’ve got a little mixologist hiding inside you.
 Basil also comes in many varieties, so you can play around a little with this great herb.
 Whichever species you choose, they all have two things in common: they taste great and they repel mosquitoes!